risinglightdb/risinglight/README.md

 # lightdb
-LightDB is a OLTP database system for educational purpose
+LightDB is an OLAP database system for educational purpose.

 ### Quick Start

 ```
-make test
+make deps

 ```